 Let’s face it: You probably don’t have the time, nor the inclination, to examine every label, and every listed ingredient on every product you plan to purchase.
 This was among the many reasons that the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) was passed.
 It established the US system of pesticide regulation to protect applicators, consumers, and the environment.
-It means that you should be on the lookout for pesticides that are clearly and definitively EPA-approved!
+It means that you should be on the lookout for pesticides that are clearly and definitively EPA-registered!

 “No individual may sell, use, nor distribute a pesticide not registered with the United